 CONTRACT SANRAL R.049-012-2023/1F

-CONSULTING ENGINEERING SERVICES FOR THE FOR THE ROUTINE ROAD MAINTENANCE OF NATIONAL ROUTE R49 FROM MAHIKENG MUNICIPAL BORDER TO KOPFONTEIN BORDER GATE.
+CONSULTING ENGINEERING SERVICES FOR THE ROUTINE ROAD MAINTENANCE OF NATIONAL ROUTE R49 FROM MAHIKENG MUNICIPAL BORDER TO KOPFONTEIN BORDER GATE.

 T1.2 CONDITIONS OF TENDER

 Note to tenderer:

 The conditions of tender are the standard conditions of tender as contained in Annexure C of the CIDB STANDARD FOR UNIFORMITY IN ENGINEERING AND CONSTRUCTION WORKS CONTRACTS as per Government Notice No. 423 published in Government Gazette No. 42622 of 08 AUGUST 2019 and as amended from time to time. (see www.cidb.org.za).